Thomfele/nixos/README.md

 # nixos

-# NixOS Workstation with remote Flake deploy on a VM
+# NixOS Workstation with remote Flake deploy on KVM

 1) Change the "username" in "/etc/nixos/modules/admin.nix"